 (c) Serving a term of imprisonment.

-It is the intent of the chancellor of the Ohio board of regents to provide OCOG awards to undergraduate students only if they enroll in participating institutions of higher education in which there is not discrimination among students in admission, in institutional services, or in placement based upon race, sex, religion or national origin.
-Each participating institution is expected to have met the various requirements under the provisions of the Federal Civil Rights Act of 1964. as amended.
+It is the intent of the chancellor of higher education to provide OCOG awards to undergraduate students only if they enroll in participating institutions of higher education in which there is not discrimination among students in admission, in institutional services, or in placement based upon race, sex, religion or national origin.
+Each participating institution is expected to have met the various requirements under the provisions of the Federal Civil Rights Act of 1964, as amended.

 A qualified foster youth as defined in section 3333.122 of the Revised Code attending a community college, state community college, or technical college in this state, may receive an amount greater than the state cost of attendance for housing costs or living expenses if the state cost of attendance does not include those items.
 Such expenses include reasonable costs for room and board and do not include costs for textbooks, supplies, transportation or other non-housing related items.